emoacht/HelloSwitcher/README.md

  - [Can I use an external camera when my laptop is closed or docked?](https://docs.microsoft.com/en-us/windows/security/identity-protection/hello-for-business/hello-faq#can-i-use-an-external-camera-when-my-laptop-is-closed-or-docked)

-This tool is intended to help switching between a built-in camera and a USB camera until this limitation is solved in future.
+This tool is intended to help switching between a built-in camera and a USB camera for the time being.

 (* USB cameras with Windows Hello capability are limited in the market: Mouse Computer CM02, Logitech Brio Webcam, Lenovo 500 FHD Webcam and so on.)